Frequently Asked Questions

 How long will the project take?

 The larger the scope of work, the longer the project will take.
-We like to assess schedule right from the beginning and are realistic with clients.
-Most projects involve a few weeks of design work before anything concrete can begin.
-Construction usually lasts a month or two, and furnishing timeframes are usually driven by the client—who may wish to acclimate to the new space first.
+We like to assess schedule right from the beginning and strive to be realistic with clients.
+Most projects involve several weeks of design work before anything concrete can begin.
+Construction usually lasts a couple months, and furnishing timeframes are usually driven by the client—who may wish to acclimate to the new space first.
 As always, our clients are an integral part of scheduling decisions…for an urgent Hurricane Sandy gut renovation, we worked closely with the whole family and completed design, specifications, ordering, and full construction all in six weeks!
 Other clients want a more relaxed pace and fall in love with products and materials that are well worth longer lead times.

 May I start with one room?